-With the advent of the mobile phone and tablet, everyone seems to be taking photographs, and for many people all they want is a record of a holiday or family event or a special moment in their lives which they are happy to share with their friends and perhaps to look at some years later when it will bring back a fond memory of times past.
+With the advent of the mobile phone and tablet, everyone seems to be taking photographs.
+For many people all they want is a record of a holiday or family event or a special moment in their lives.
+Which they are happy to share with their friends and perhaps to look at some years later.
+When it will bring back a fond memory of times past.

-I suspect that many new photographers get confused, or even totally put off, by such things as focal length, ISO, aperture, shutter speed, focusing, exposure, etc., etc., and while I believe that it is very useful to understand the more technical elements, I do believe that the most important element for a new photographer to get to grips with, is Composition.
-All digital camera manufacturers spend a large amount of time and money on software to help the user get the correct camera settings to capture that shot and, as I did initially, if you set your camera on auto, the vast majority of time you will get technically good results.
-However the one thing that no camera is able to do, no matter how much money you have spent buying it, is compose a photo that is attractive to the eye.
+I suspect that many new photographers get confused, or even totally put off.
+By such things as focal length, ISO, aperture, shutter speed, focusing, exposure, etc., etc., While I believe that it is very useful to understand the more technical elements.
+I do believe that the most important element for a new photographer to get to grips with, is Composition.
+All digital camera manufacturers spend a large amount of time and money on software.
+To help the user get the correct camera settings to capture that shot and, as I did initially.
+If you set your camera on auto, the vast majority of time you will get technically good results.
+However, the one thing that no camera is able to do.
+No matter how much money you have spent buying it, is compose a photo that is attractive to the eye.

 So what do I mean by Composition?

 Putting it into its very basic form.
 Composition can be said to be the way to create a photo that is aesthetically pleasing to the viewer.
 Sounds simple doesn’t it?
 Google “composition in photography” and you come up with such results as:- 20 Composition Techniques That Will Improve Your Photos: 10 Top Photography Composition Rules: 9 Top Photography Composition Rules You Need To Know: 18 Composition Rules For Photos That Shine: 5 Elements of Composition in Photography: 5 Easy Composition Guidelines: The 10 rules of photo composition (and why they work): 12 Rules for Effective Composition in Photography: etc., etc.!